 Our heavenly Father wants to save everyone (1Timothy 2:4) and therefore is quick to forgive sin.
 The only question is how much pain do we want to go through before we decide to believe him and not the devil.
 In Hebrews 12 Paul says God, as a loving Father, corrects every person He works with and considers one of his spiritual children.

 5. And you have already forgotten the admonition that He addresses to you as to sons: "My son, do not despise the chastening of the Lord, nor grow weary of being reproved by Him; 6.
 For whom the Lord loves He chastens, and He severely disciplines every son whom He receives" (Hebrews 12:5 - 6)

 Satan's will is to have you think how bad you are and to believe the Eternal does not love you.
-No matter how sinful you are God ALWAYS loves you and will allow you to go through as much suffering as is necessary to finally believe Him and not His adversary.
+No matter how sin you perform God ALWAYS loves you and will allow you to go through as much suffering as is necessary to finally believe Him and not His adversary.
 He wants us to repent (Acts 2:38), which means to change our mind from seeking the will of the devil (e.g. which is to NOT forgive yourself after you have been forgiven) to His will.

 It is God's will that we ask for forgiveness.
 Although He knows we are weak and sometimes give in to the temptations and deceptions of sin, He promises to ALWAYS forgive is we ask.
-And he also promises to eventually remove all traces of sin within us (1John 1:9).
+And he also promises to eventually remove all traces of rebellion within us (1John 1:9).